estreiten/jaime/README.md

       }
     ]

   when clicking the "Play music" button in the Jaime Manager board, it will trigger the ``run.sh`` script located inside the ``actions/play`` folder.
-The output will be displayed in a new file inside the ``logs`` folder.
+The output will be displayed in a new file inside the ``logs`` folder.<br>
+  Optional: you can also specify the ``root`` option in the action config.
+The action script will run in the folder specified by that property.

 ### Bots: run tasks in remote workstations
 If you need to run tasks in a remote computer, install a [Jaime Bot](https://github.com/estreiten/jaime-bot) there.